bscot/DSFP-Session-17/README.md

 # Session 17

-The seventeenth session of the LSSTC DSFP focuses on Data Ethics and Visualization.
+The seventeenth session of the LSSTC DSFP is held at Texas A&M University and focuses on Data Ethics and Visualization.

 # Schedule